wcchristian/band-sheet-updater/README.md

 For the first run, enable any apis that this requests for your google account.
 The console application should give you links to handle this.

-in application.properties, enable / disable the features that you wish to run.
+Run with the feature you want.